-The District accepts online payments through all major credit cards through checking and savings accounts.
-It is recommended that the student review the cost of tuition and fees in the class schedule before registering.
-Please remember to consider the fees for student activities, labs and registration when calculating tuition cost.
+The District accepts online payments through all major credit cards and through checking and savings accounts.
+It is recommended that students review the cost of tuition and fees in the class schedule before registering.
+When calculating the cost of tuition, please remember to consider all fees including, registration, student activity, technology, facility and applicable lab fees.